 Guillaume Landry, born in 1626, son of Mathurin and Damiane (née Desavin), travelled from Perche, France and settled at île d'Orléans, Quebec on 2nd April 1656.
 He married Gabrielle Barre in Quebec on 14th October 1659.
 Gabrielle passed away in 1688 and Guillaume died in Sainte-Famille on 8th January 1689.

 Early History of the Lendre family

-Another 203 words (14 lines of text) covering the years 1789, 1330 and 1404 are included under the topic Early Lendre History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lendre research.
+Another 23 words (2 lines of text) covering the years 1330 and 1404 are included under the topic Early Lendre History in all our PDF Extended History products and printed products wherever possible.

 Lendre Spelling Variations

 Spelling variations of this family name include: Landry, Landres, Landre, Landrey, Landrie and others.